hanjingo/doc/interview.md

 ### OOP

+#### What is Object Oriented Progamming (OOP)?

+Object-Oriented Programming is a programming paradigm that organizes code around objects(data + behavior) rather than functions and data separately.

+For more info, see: [C++ Objects](LANG/C++/oop.md)

 #### What is a class and object in C++?

 A class is a blueprint or template that defines the properties(data members) and behaviors(member functions/methods) that all objects of that specific type will have.

 An object is a real-world instance of a class that occupies memory and can perform the actions defined by the class.

+#### What are the C++ Access Specifiers?

+In C++, the access specifiers are used to define how the functions and variables can be accessed outside the class.
+There are three access specifiers: `public`, `protected`, and `private`. `public` members are accessible from anywhere. `private` members are only accessible within the same class. `protected` members are accessible within the class and its derived classes.

+For more info, see: [C++ Objects](LANG/C++/oop.md)

 #### What are type modifiers in C++?